Images are great; they can draw the eye, provide additional information, affect one’s mood, and serve to really strengthen a message.

 Optimizing Your Image Filenames

 Are you planning on uploading some images to your website?
 Before you do, find these images and take a look at their filenames.
-Your camera tends to name them with the date of when the image was taken (if you're lucky), but do you think this provides search engines with much information?
+Your camera tends to name them with the date of when the image was taken (if you're lucky); this doesn't benefit your SEO and it just makes it harder to find your images either on your computer or on the backend of your site.
+NEVER reupload the same image to the backend of your site!
+This is how you end up with a dozen duplicates of the same image.

 As annoying as this might sound, you actually want to change the name of each image into a concise description of the image(s).
 Don't get fancy!